 - Radweg-Reisen Tour

 - UNESCO world heritage town Bern, Baroque town Solothurn, Rhine Fall Schaffhausen

 - Daily routes ●●○○○

 km / day avg.

-The Aare cycle path will lead you all the way to the river's mouth, where it flows into the Rhine.
-Once you have left Interlaken’s mountainous backdrop behind you, you will cycle onwards to Switzerland’s federal capital Bern and further, via baroque towns and villages to the so-called Wasserschloss (Water Castle).
-Afterwards, you will follow the Rhine upstream until you reach the impressive Rhine Falls which you will be able to get very close to on a boat trip.
-This tour following Switzerland’s longest river will take you through impressive landscapes while giving you time to get to know the towns along the route and try out all the regional delicacies.
+The Aare cycle path leads you all the way to the river's mouth, where it flows into the Rhine.
+Once you have left Interlaken’s mountainous backdrop behind you, you cycle onwards to Switzerland’s federal capital Bern and further, via baroque towns and villages to the so-called Wasserschloss (Water Castle).
+Afterwards, you follow the Rhine upstream until you reach the impressive Rhine Falls which you will be able to get very close to on a boat trip.
+This tour following Switzerland’s longest river takes you through impressive landscapes while giving you time to get to know the towns along the route and try out all the regional delicacies.

 - Booking code

 9 days, 8 nights

 approx. 340 km

 between 30 and 65 km, Ø 50 km